keithcurtis1/Scripts/Token Action Maker/readme.md

 > *0.3.3, the ability to protect specific token actions was added (put a period after the name).*
 >
 > *0.3.4, added support for the new npc bonus action repeating field.*
+>
+> *0.3.5, numerous fixes*
+>
+> *0.3.6, Added support for Pathfinder 2 by Roll20 Sheet*

 **!ta** This command will create a full suite of token action buttons for a selected character.
 Actions for NPCs and Attacks for PCs.

-**!sortta** This command functions identically to !ta, but will prepend "a-" to NPC actions, and "la-" to NPC Legendary Actions
+**!sortta** This command functions identically to !ta, but will prepend "a-" to NPC actions, and "la-" to NPC Legendary Actions.
+This is for users who like to alphebetize Token Actions.
+This is not recommended for the PF2 sheet, as it breaks the logical progression of Attack-Attack2-Attack3.

 **!deleteta** will delete unprotected token actions for the selected character.
 To protect a token action, end its name with a period. "longsword" will be deleted. "longsword." will not.
 This allows you to keep any custom token actions from being affected by the script.